xakiin6/MentorPayment/README.md

 3. Identity Server , Check this [Link](https://identityserver4.readthedocs.io/en/release/)

 ## Development server
+1. Download the [Web API](https://github.com/xakiin6/MentorPayment-WebAPI.git) and the [Auth Server](https://github.com/xakiin6/MentorPayment-AuthServer.git).

-1. The Web API uses `json` files to store data so you need to create these two files `c:/datafiles/class.json` `c:/datafiles/review.json`
+2. The Web API uses `json` files to store data so you need to create these two files `c:/datafiles/class.json` `c:/datafiles/review.json`

-2. Run `npm start` will start the web client and both the `API` and the `Identity Server`.
+3. Run `npm start` will start the web client and both the `API` and the `Identity Server`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.